 Step 1: Start by Asking Yourself, “Do I Really Want This?”

 Whoa, wait… What?
 Believe it or not, you may not actually want to make six figures as a freelance writer.
-It may just have been programmed into you as the perfect number by online “gurus”.
-This needs be the first thing you figure out: do you want to be making six figures?
+It may just have been programmed into you as the perfect number by online “gurus.”
+This needs to be the first thing you figure out: do you want to be making six figures?

 Remember – six figures isn’t about profit… You could still be in debt, or have spent $50,000 of your savings, just to be able to make one cent over $100,000 by the time December 31 rolls around.